Programs and conferences around the world

 ECLAMC is a scientific organization with over 30 years of experience in building capacity in birth defects surveillance in Latin America.
 ECLAMC is currently working in Brazil, Venezuela, Colombia, Peru, Bolivia, Chile, Argentina, Paraguay and Uruguay in South America, Costa Rica in Central America and the Dominican Republic in the Caribbean Region.
 Between 2001 and 2003, March of Dimes supported the expansion of ECLAMC in Ecuador from one participating hospital to a total of 10 hospitals located throughout the coastal and Andean regions of the country.

-The goal of the Bill and Melinda Gates Foundation (BMGF) preconception health project is to develop a set of recommendations for research and intervention within the field of preconception health.
-The project lead is Aga Khan University, in collaboration with the March of Dimes.
-A thorough literature review has been conducted to identify interventions that work or may have a high likelihood of success and to uncover research gaps.
-The literature review has been followed by a consultative process leading to the development of a set of preconception health implementation research questions.
-During 2012, the proposed research will be reviewed at a stakeholder meeting to be hosted by WHO-Geneva.
-The stakeholder meeting aimed to develop a global consensus on a public health agenda for preconception care to prevent maternal and infant mortality and morbidity in low- and middle-income countries.
-A report of the meeting in Geneva has been published.
-The report emphasizes the need to scale up preconception care to reduce child and maternal mortality and morbidity.
+The goal of the Bill and Melinda Gates Foundation (BMGF) preconception health project was to develop a set of recommendations for research and intervention within the field of preconception health.
+The project lead was Aga Khan University, in collaboration with the March of Dimes.
+A thorough literature review was conducted to identify interventions that work or may have had a high likelihood of success and to uncover research gaps.
+The literature review was followed by a consultative process leading to the development of a set of preconception health implementation research questions.
+During 2012, the proposed research was reviewed at a stakeholder meeting hosted by WHO-Geneva whose aim was to develop a global consensus on a public health agenda for preconception care to prevent maternal and infant mortality and morbidity in low- and middle-income countries.
+The conference resulted in the publication of the meeting’s proceedings and conclusions/recommendations in 2013 by WHO in a report entitled, “Preconception care to reduce maternal and childhood mortality and morbidity.
+Meeting report and packages of interventions: WHO HQ, February 2012.”
 WHO is now in the process of accelerating regional initiatives to promote preconception care globally.

 • 5th ICBD – Lodz, Poland, September 2011